Disclosures on corporate governance practices

 Components of the Supervisory Board remuneration

-Supervisory Board remuneration is based on article 10 of the Articles of Association of DIC Asset AG.
-Accordingly, each member receives appropriate remuneration for their work that is composed of fixed remuneration and variable performance-related remuneration.
-The members of the Supervisory Board receive fixed remuneration of EUR 25,000.00 for each full financial year of membership of the Supervisory Board.
+The members of the Supervisory Board receive fixed remuneration of EUR 50,000.00 for each full financial year of membership of the Supervisory Board.
 Such remuneration shall be payable after the end of the financial year and shall be posted as an expense.
-Each member also receives EUR 2,500.00 annually for each percentage of the dividend over the rate of ten percent, calculated on the amount of the share capital that is distributed, but no more than EUR 25,000.00.
+Each member also receives EUR 2,500.00 annually for each percentage of the dividend over the rate of ten percent, calculated on the amount of the share capital that is distributed, but no more than EUR 50,000.00.
 The Chairman is paid twice the fixed and variable remuneration, and the Vice Chairman is paid one-and-a-half times the fixed and variable remuneration.

-Supervisory Board members who are members of a Supervisory Board committee that has met at least once during the financial year receive an annual remuneration of EUR 5,000.00 per committee for each full financial year of their membership of this committee, but no more than EUR 10,000.00 in total.
+Supervisory Board members who are members of a Supervisory Board committee that has met at least once during the financial year receive an annual remuneration of EUR 10,000.00 per committee for each full financial year of their membership of this committee, but no more than EUR 20,000.00 in total.
 The Chairman of a Supervisory Board committee receives double this amount of additional remuneration.
+In years in which their term of office begins or ends, Supervisory Board members receive this remuneration on a pro rata basis.

 In addition to the remuneration, each member of the Supervisory Board receives reimbursement of their expenses, including value added tax.

-The total remuneration of the Supervisory Board members amounted to EUR 394 thousand in 2019.
-Supervisory Board members were also reimbursed travel expenses totalling EUR 1 thousand.
-A total of EUR 190 thousand (previous year: EUR 388 thousand) in remuneration for services purchased was paid to the law firm of Weil, Gotshal & Manges LLP, of which the Chairman of the Supervisory Board, Prof. Dr. Gerhard Schmidt, is a partner.
-The Supervisory Board had approved of this retention in July 2019, with the Chairman of the Supervisory Board abstaining from the vote.
-The fees paid for services in financial year 2019 concerned project-related legal consulting services on specific issues of company law.
+The total remuneration of the Supervisory Board members amounted to EUR 786 thousand in 2020.
+Supervisory Board members were also reimbursed travel expenses totalling EUR 8 thousand.
+A total of EUR 33 thousand (previous year: EUR 190 thousand) in remuneration for services purchased was paid to the law firm of Weil, Gotshal & Manges LLP, of which the Chairman of the Supervisory Board, Prof. Dr. Gerhard Schmidt, is a partner.
+The Supervisory Board had approved of this retention, with the Chairman of the Supervisory Board abstaining from the vote.
+The fees paid for services in financial year 2020 concerned project-related legal consulting services on specific issues of company law.